How will the new library be paid for?

 - Parking: The new library will have 31 on-site library parking spaces.
 That is 31 spaces more than the current library.

 - Emergency Port-In-The-Storm: The library is a warming, cooling, and technology center for Sharon.
 Power is out – where do you go?
 The library!
-The new library will serve people in crisis with electricity and access to the internet.
+The new library will serve people in crisis by providing electricity and access to the internet.

 - Fully Available to All: Unlike other municipal buildings, the public library building, contents, staff, and technology are available to all.